 Welcome from our Designated Safeguarding Lead

-My name is Gudrun Osborn and my responsibilities as Principal extend to being Oare’s Designated Safeguarding Lead.
+My name is Allison Davies and my role as Deputising Teacher extends to being the Designated Safeguarding Lead at Oare Primary School.
 The safety and wellbeing of all the children at Oare Church of England Primary School is of paramount importance and the school has clear and concise procedures in place to ensure that every child and adult is safe.
 We meet all statutory requirements and regularly monitor safeguarding provision.
 We expect all staff, volunteers, parents, carers and the wider school community to share our commitment to safeguarding our children.
-Allison Davies is the Deputy Designated Safeguarding Lead so there is always safeguarding expertise available in school.
+Gudrun Osborn is the Deputy Designated Safeguarding Lead so there is always safeguarding expertise available in school.

 If you have any safeguarding concerns we can be contacted on 01672 5633566.